rgayler/fa_sim_cal/README.md

 but not uniquely determined by identity
 (e.g. height, weight, and eye colour as attributes of persons).

-This inference of two records refering to the same entity is inherently probabilistic because it is always possible that multiple entities might have identical values on the available record attributes, and are therefore functionally identical.
+This inference of two records referring to the same entity is inherently probabilistic because it is always possible that multiple entities might have identical values on the available record attributes, and are therefore functionally identical.